Battle Angel Alita: Mars Chronicle Manga Takes 2-Month Break

 posted on by Rafael Antonio Pineda

-This year's 23rd issue of Kodansha's Evening magazine announced on Tuesday that Yukito Kishiro's Battle Angel Alita: Mars Chronicle (Gunnm: Kasei Senki) manga series is taking a two-month break.
-The manga will return in the magazine's fourth 2020 issue on January 28.
+This year's 13th issue of Kodansha's Evening magazine announced on Tuesday that Yukito Kishiro's Battle Angel Alita: Mars Chronicle (Gunnm: Kasei Senki) manga series is taking a two-month break.
+The manga will return in the magazine's 17th issue on August 10.

 Viz Media previously published the original manga and Ashen Victor in North America.
 Viz also published the first 15 volumes of Last Order before Kodansha Comics took over to publish the final four volumes.
 Kodansha later released Last Order in omnibus editions.

 Kishiro's original Battle Angel Alita (GUNNM) manga inspired a live-action film by James Cameron and Robert Rodriguez.
-The film opened in early February in the U.K. and in several countries in Asia before its U.S. debut on February 14.
-The film then opened in Japan on February 22 and ranked at #2 at the Japanese box office.
+The film opened in early February 2019 in the U.K. and in several countries in Asia before its U.S. debut later that month.
+The film also opened in Japan in February 2019 and ranked at #2 at the Japanese box office.